simeononsecurity/simeononsecurity.ch/content/articles/switching-to-windows-server-2019-and-azure/index.en.md

 ## Conclusion:

 Wrapping up, organizations should consider upgrading to Server 2019 or switching to Azure because both solutions offer improved security, performance, integration, and support.
 By taking advantage of the scalability and cost-effectiveness of Azure or the enhanced security and performance of Server 2019, organizations can improve their IT infrastructure and stay ahead of the competition.
-Additionally, by adopting a hybrid approach, organizations can take advantage of the benefits of both solutions and create a flexible and resilient IT infrastructure that can adapt
+Also, by adopting a hybrid approach, organizations can take advantage of the benefits of both solutions and create a flexible and resilient IT infrastructure that can adapt